Skip to Main Content

 Aims

 SIGs should be concerned with a defined or developing discipline area within the broad field of design research.
 We particularly encourage applications in new and emerging areas.
 SIGs should be international in scope, with diverse leadership not bounded by institutional or individual interests.
-The primary objective of all SIGs is to foster open collaboration and exchange between DRS members.
+The primary objective of all SIGs is to foster open collaboration and exchange between DRS members in the pursuit of new knowledge.

 SIG Membership and Organisation